Bengkulu (city): Governance

 Based on Emergency Law Number 6 Year 1956, Bengkulu was one of the Small Town with an area of 17.6 km^{2} in South Sumatera province.
 The mention of this Small Town then changed to Kotamadya based on Law No. 1 of 1957 on the subject of local government.
 After the issuance of Law Number 9 Year 1967 regarding the establishment of Bengkulu Province, Bengkulu Municipality as well as being the capital of the province.
 However, the law only came into force on 1 June 1968 after the issuance of Government Regulation No. 20/1968.

 Based on the Decree of the Provincial Governor of Bengkulu No. 821.27-039 dated 22 January 1981, the Municipality of Bengkulu was subsequently divided into two districts namely Teluk Segara District and Gading Cempaka District.
 With the enactment of the Decree of the Mayor of Bengkulu Region No. 440 and 444 of 1981 and reinforced by the Decree of the Governor of Bengkulu No. 141 of 1982 on 1 October 1982, the mention of the territory of Kedatukan was erased and Pemangkuan became kelurahan.
 Furthermore, based on Government Regulation No. 41 of 1982, Bengkulu Region Second Level Region consists of 2 Definitive Districts with Teluk Segara District overseeing 17 villages and Gading Cempaka District overseeing 21 urban villages.
 Then based on Government Regulation No. 46 of 1986, the area of Bengkulu Municipality was increased to 151.7 km^{2} and consisted of four districts, comprising 38 urban villages (kelurahan) and 17 rural villages (desa).
 Another five districts were later added by splitting these four.

-Historically, there was a court where all legal investigations passed through.
-Criminals who were sentenced to death had copies of their trials sent to Java for review.

 Transportation

-Bengkulu is connected by road, air and sea.
-There are several public transportation modes in Bengkulu such as taxis, angkot (mini-van), ojek (motorcycle taxi).

-Airport

-The city is served by the newly renovated Fatmawati Soekarno Airport.
-There is one terminal building for both international and domestic flights.

-Harbour

-Bengkulu's harbour, known locally as Pulau Bai, serves inter-island as well as International routes.
-The ferry terminal is the access point to Enggano Island.
+Bengkulu is connected to other parts of Sumatra and Indonesia through road, air, and sea transportation networks.
+The city serves as a regional transportation hub for Bengkulu Province.